hams71/Dbt_Demo/README.md

 - dbt enables analytics engineers to transform data in their warehouses by simply writing select statements.
 - dbt handles turning these select statements into tables and views.
 - dbt does the T in ELT (Extract, Load, Transform) processes.
+- dbt provides a web UI that can be used to visualize the lineage of how can is moving.
+- dbt web UI also provides detail about each model and what it depends on as well the as test cases on certain models.

 #### dbt Installation